jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/README.md

 * Date created: 2017
 * License: MIT License
 * Original Source: https://github.com/GabrielBianconi/pytorch-rbm
-* Description: Applies a RBM to the MNIST dataset.
-The trained model uses a SciPy-based logistic regression for classification.
-It achieves 92.8% classification accuracy.
+* Description: Applies a single RBM to the MNIST dataset of images of digits from 0-9.
+The trained model uses a SciPy-based logistic regression to classify outputs.
+It achieves 92.8% classification accuracy on the test set of images.

 TTD Ask permission, see other RBMs.
 - [] add initial comment